Mjzo/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints the alphabet in lowercase
+program that prints all single digit numbers of base 10